GSA/challenges-and-prizes/_all-challenges/1198-synthetic-health-data-challenge.md

   **Registration**

-  Each Phase I Proposal must be accompanied by a completed Synthetic Health Data Challenge Registration Form \[insert hyperlink to download the Registration Form PDF file] The form can be mailed with the Phase I Proposal as a separate attachment.
+  Each Phase I Proposal must be accompanied by a completed [Synthetic Health Data Challenge Registration Form]({{site.baseurl}}/assets/netlify-uploads/synthetic-health-data-challenge-registration-form.pdf).
+The form can be submitted with the Phase I Proposal as a separate attachment.
 If participants submit as a team or as an entity, they must identify a team leader who will serve as a point of contact and submit the Phase I Proposal on behalf of the team.

+  **Phase I Submission Requirements**

-  Phase I Submission Requirements Only complete and correctly formatted Phase I Proposals will be reviewed.
+  Only complete and correctly formatted Phase I Proposals will be reviewed.
 Each Phase I Proposal must include:

   * a registration form; and